Paul Green (musician)

+Career

-The Paul Green School of Rock Music
+The School of Rock Music

 Paul Green began giving traditional individual music lessons in his home in 1996.
 He invited a group of his students to sit in, or "jam", with his own band with disappointing results.
 But by the third week, he found that the students who played in a group had advanced much more than the students who received only traditional solo instruction.
 He modified his teaching method to supplement traditional instruction with group practice, with the goal of playing a show.
 He compared it to the difference between "...shooting hoops and playing basketball".
 In 1999, the most advanced students played their first public concert at an art gallery.

 He took out a loan for $7000 in 2002 and established a permanent location for the first Paul Green School of Rock Music in a dilapidated building at 1320 Race St, Philadelphia that has since been demolished.
 The location had a number of small rooms for individual instrumental instruction as well as larger performance spaces for full band practices.
-Spin magazine sent Smashing Pumpkins guitarist James Iha to profile Green and the school for the May 2002 issue.

-Green chose to name the school after himself to avoid both to confusion with the Herbie Hancock television program and to use his measure of local fame, but always referred the program as "Rock School" and answered the phone using the phrase.
-Additionally, Green established the domain SchoolofRock.com in 2001, first archived May 24, 2002.
+Green chose to name the school after himself to avoid confusion with the Herbie Hancock television program Rockschool, but always referred the program as "Rock School".

-In 2002, a crew from the Viacom television channel VH1 filmed for four days at the Philadelphia location for a proposed reality TV series.
-After the shoot, the producers stopped returning Green's phone calls.
-In January 2003 filmmakers Don Argott and Sheena M. Joyce attended a concert by the students, and decided to make a documentary about the school five minutes after the concert started.